sorgelig/ZX_Spectrum-128K_MIST/README.md

 Model **Sinclair** + Feature **48K/1024K** = **ZX Spectrum 48K** video timings.
 Model **Sinclair** + Feature **128K** = **ZX Spectrum 128K** video timings.
 128KB memory available for both Sinclair features.

 Model **Pentagon** + Feature **128K** = **Pentagon 128** video timings with 128KB memory.
 Model **Pentagon** + Feature **128K/1024K** = **Pentagon 128** video timings with **1024KB** available.
 Bits 7-5 of port 7FFD provide access to additional 896KB of RAM (Bit 5 doesn't lock 7FFD port).

+### Mouse:
+Kempston mouse has no strict convention which bit (D0 or D1) reflects a main button.
+After each reset, the first button pressed on mouse (left or right buttons only) will be represented by bit D0 (other button will be represented by bit D1).
+So, if you are not satisfied by mouse button map, then simply press reset and then press other button first.

 ### Download precompiled binaries and system ROMs:
 Go to [releases](https://github.com/sorgelig/ZX_Spectrum-128K_MIST/tree/master/releases) folder.